sharpsalt/sharpsalt/README.md

 # 💫 About Me:
 Hi there!
-I’m Srijan Verma, a Computer Science and Engineering (CSE) student at the Indian Institute of Information Technology (IIIT) Nagpur.
-I often find myself dozing off in the reading room whenever I encounter intensely complex, hyper-convolutional mathematics problems that truly put my brain to the test.

-In Almost Every Field...
+I’m Srijan Verma, Interest in M.L !!